 TV Show Status

-Pilot: pilot episode not picked up to series (the guidelines for new TV pilot entries are located here).
+Pilot: pilot episode not yet picked up to series.
+Rarely used.
+Meant for pilots made available to the public, such as Amazon's & BBC's pilot programs.
+(The guidelines for new TV pilot entries are located here).

 Filmed TV pilots unreleased within four years will be deleted.